 HOW MOVERS GIVE COST ESTIMATES OR QUOTES

-PHONE QUOTES: When you call a mover, he may give you a quote over the phone.
+PHONE QUOTES: When you call a mover, they may give you a quote over the phone.
 Movers vary in their ability to provide good phone quotes.
 Some are better at it than others.
-As with any type of quote, the more accurate the information you provide to the mover the more accurate quote you are likely to get.
+As with any type of quote, the more accurate the information you provide to the mover, the more accurate quote you are likely to get.